Calgary Condominium Occupancy Fees or Condo Fees

 Since the buyer's down payment is deposited into the lawyer's trust account, the developer does NOT receive any money until the building registers (final closing), a process that normally takes 4-6 months.

-When the municipality completes its process and registers the building, the second or final closing take place.
-This is where the purchasers receive title to their property and their mortgage payments starts, and this is when the developer gets his money.
+When the municipality completes its process and registers the building, the second or final closing takes place.
+This is where the purchasers receive title to their property and their mortgage payments start, and this is when the developer gets his money.

 The occupancy period is normally 4-6 months, but the higher up you are in the building, the shorter the occupancy period will be.
 So if you buy a unit on the ground floor, you can expect a long occupancy period.
 If you buy the penthouse, you will likely have a very short occupancy period.

 There is no way to say absolutely how long the occupancy period will be.
-In most cases the length of the occupancy period depends on the experience level of the developer.
-Experienced developers who are familiar with process and have diligent lawyers working behind the scenes for them know how to build and how to register a building as quickly as possible.
+In most cases, the length of the occupancy period depends on the experience level of the developer.
+Experienced developers who are familiar with processes and have diligent lawyers working behind the scenes for them know how to build and how to register a building as quickly as possible.

 It is in the developer's best interest to register the building as quickly as possible and to have the occupancy period as short as possible.
 This is because they don't get their money from the banks until the building is registered and all the unit owners have their mortgages commence.